Logo preload

 October 14, 2020

-That’s why today’s environmental engineering firms are adopting mobile technology to make sure they’re helping their clients meet state and federal regulations.
+Keeping up with ever-changing environmental regulations can be a challenge, but for environmental engineering firms, it’s paramount for serving their clients as well as preserving the environment.
+In fiscal year 2019, the Environmental Protection Agency required companies to invest more than $4.4 billion to control pollution (called injunctive relief) and pay more than $360 million in civil penalties.
+Continuous, centralized recordkeeping is critical to ensuring compliance and avoiding penalties like these.
+That’s why today’s environmental engineering firms are adopting mobile environmental compliance technology to make sure they’re helping their clients meet state and federal regulations.
 It also helps them work more efficiently so they can complete more jobs in less time without sacrificing quality.

 For example, take the case of global environmental engineering firm Brown and Caldwell, which specializes in water and wastewater engineering.
-Adopting mobile technology in the field has enabled them to deliver results faster — and at a lower cost — to their customers.
+Adopting mobile technology in the field has enabled them to deliver results faster — and at a lower cost — to its customers.

 Here’s their story.